solarez1/rezwanrahman/Powershell/ReadMe.md

 A PS helper module that allows trapping of code errors and outputting it to relevant media, to notify end users of the issue so it can be troubleshooted.

 # Output Locations
--Hipchat
+- Hipchat
--CSV
+- CSV
--Text File
+- Text File
--Event Log
+- Event Log

 # Usage
 <em>Usage Example</em>